 To receive declarations of the existence and nature of any private interests, both disclosable pecuniary and any other registrable interests, in any matter to be considered or being considered.

-Councillor Eyles gave a personal explanation and stated that he was recording the meeting for his own personal use.
+Councillor Eyles gave a personal explanation in that he was recording the meeting for personal purposes.

-of the meeting of Council held on the 14 February 2019 be confirmed and signed by the Chairman as a correct record of those proceedings.
+of the meeting of the Council held on 11 July 2019 be confirmed and signed by the Chairman as a correct record of those proceedings.

 Questions by the Public